DavidPalomeque/webScrapingRemoteJobs/README.md

 Web Scraping with Javascript & Puppeteer in a page that had info about different remote jobs websites.

-The page were the info was gotten : https://yourdreamremotejobnow.com/2020-long-list-of-remote-job-boards-for-any-professionals-in-any-industry-based-in-any-location/?fbclid=IwAR3hlX9nacKKb3BD5u7XIiKidiS-Y7PrbpgeyFUIGB7T5bLVAkd-4cjbhJE
+The page were the info was gotten : https://yourdreamremotejobnow.com/2020-list-of-remote-job-boards/

 git clone

-npm install puppeteer
+npm install puppeteer OR ONLY npm install

 node scrapingRemoteJobs.js